RoanLatham/lwc-image-viewer/docs/LWCImageViewer.md

 ## Overview

 The LWC Image Viewer (Light-Weight Channel Image Viewer) is a React-based image viewer focused on color channel manipulation.
 Built with TypeScript and Next.js, it provides a modular architecture centered around three main components: ImageViewer, Tabs, and the main App component.
+The application supports various image formats and provides intuitive controls for image manipulation and analysis.

 ## Usage Guide